clearlinux/clear-linux-documentation/source/guides/stacks/dars.rst

 Single Node Hadoop Cluster Setup
 ================================

-In this mode, all the daemons involved i.e. the DataNode, NameNode, TaskTracker and JobTracker run as Java processes on the same machine.
+In this mode, all the daemons involved (e.g., the DataNode, NameNode, TaskTracker, JobTracker) run as Java processes on the same machine.
 This setup is useful for developing and testing Apache Hadoop applications.

 The components of an Apache Hadoop Cluster are described below:

 * NameNode manages HDFS storage.
 HDFS exposes a filesystem namespace and allows user data to be stored in files.
 Internally a file is split into one or more blocks and these blocks are stored in a set of DataNodes.
-* DataNode is also known as Slave node, it is responsible for storing and managing the data in that node and responds to the NameNode for all filesystem operations.
+* DataNode is also known as Slave node.
+It is responsible for storing and managing the data in that node and responds to the NameNode for all filesystem operations.
 * JobTracker is a master which creates and runs the job through tasktrackers.
 It also tracks resource availability and task lifecycle management.
 * TaskTracker manages the processing resources on each worker node and send status updates to the JobTracker periodically.